SAP/ui5-tooling/docs/updates/migrate-v4.md

 ## Node.js and npm Version Support

 **This release requires Node.js versions v20.11.0, v21.2.0 or higher as well as npm v10 or higher.**
-Support for older Node.js and npm releases has been dropped and will cause an error to be shown.
+Support for older Node.js and npm releases has been dropped and will cause an error.

 ## Specification Versions Support